Upgrade to the __tier_name__

 Avoid Wedding Ring Rash

-When you proudly look down at the symbol of commitment on your finger and notice red skin under your ring, looking like your finger may fall off, it begins to feel more like a curse.
-What you are experiencing is what the medical world calls contact dermatitis.
+When you proudly look down at the symbol of commitment on your finger and notice red skin under your wedding band, looking like your ring finger may fall off, it begins to feel more like a curse.
+What you are experiencing is what the medical world calls contact dermatitis or an allergic reaction.
 It’s what we at Groove call nasty, stinky, itchy, clammy ring syndrome!
 The skin becomes inflamed with a red rash and can nag you like those little mosquitos flying around your ears that ruin your epic hike through the Everglades.

 Causes of Wedding Ring Rash

-One of the most common causes of ring rash is nickel, which is found in most metal rings to some degree.
-That’s why you may hear this condition called "wedding ring rash."
+One of the most common causes of ring rash is nickel, which is found in most gold jewelry and metal rings to some degree.
+That’s why you may hear this condition called "wedding ring rash" or a metal allergy.
 While nickel can cause a rash the instant it contacts skin, it is more common to see nickel allergies develop over time.

-Even if a nickel allergy never interrupts your climb to the summit of Denali, a ring rash can also be caused by a buildup of chemicals, soap, or moisture trapped under the ring.
-Lotion, makeup, cleaning products, and other common, everyday items can become an irritant and result in a rash.
+Even if a nickel allergy never interrupts your climb to the summit of Denali, a ring rash or atopic dermatitis can also be caused by a buildup of chemicals, soap, or moisture trapped under the ring.
+Lotion, makeup, cleaning products, and other common, everyday items can become an irritant and result in an allergic reaction like a rash.
 Although this often occurs with metal rings, it can also occur with tight, smooth silicone wedding bands.

 The Solution for Wedding Ring Rash